Our team.

 Ballet, RAD Ballet

 From a young age, Esra has been passionate about sharing her love for dance with others.
 With a background in Ballet, Jazz, Tap, and Contemporary dance, she has had the opportunity to perform recreationally and competitively for over a decade.
 Esra studied ballet throughout her childhood and adolescence through the Royal Academy of Dance, completing all the graded and vocational examinations up to Solo Seal.
 After training at the Ontario School of Ballet and Related Arts for 10 years, she began her studies at Ryerson University in the Early Childhood Studies program.
-Esra has simultaneously been working to complete the Certificate in Ballet Teaching Studies programme through the Royal Academy of Dance in order to become a certified ballet teacher with the RAD.
+Esra simultaneously completed the Certificate in Ballet Teaching Studies programme through the Royal Academy of Dance and is a certified ballet teacher with the RAD.
+She has been entering her students in RAD examinations for over five years, with consistent success across all levels.
+In addition to exam preparation, Esra has played a key role in growing and developing the ballet programme, helping to expand both its size and standard over the years.
 The combination of these two programs has shaped Esra’s philosophy of teaching; through inclusion and differentiated instruction, her goal is to create a playful and safe atmosphere for children to physically explore their bodies and express their emotions.

 Jimmy 'Chico' Vasquez